-An ECMAScript program is considered syntactically incorrect and may not be executed at all if it contains a return statement that is not within the Block of a FunctionDeclaration.
+An ECMAScript program is considered syntactically incorrect if it contains a return statement that is not within the Block of a FunctionDeclaration.
 It causes a function to cease execution and return a value to the caller.
 If Expression is omitted, the return value is the undefined value.
 Otherwise, the return value is the value of Expression.

-The production ReturnStatement :: return [no LineTerminator here] Expression{opt}; is evaluated as:
+The production ReturnStatement:: return [no LineTerminator here] Expression opt; is evaluated as:

 - 1. If the Expression is not present, return "abrupt completion because of return undefined". - 2.
-Evaluate Expression.

-- 3. Call GetValue(Result(2)). - 4.
+Evaluate Expression. - 3.
+Call GetValue(Result(2)). - 4.
 Return "abrupt completion because of return V", where the value V is Result(3).

-12.10 The WITH statement
+12.10 The with statement

-WithStatement :
+WithStatement:

-with ( Expression ) Statement
+with (Expression) Statement